Where do our graduates work?

 - policy advisor, project officer or manager at a NGO, non-profit organisation, company or in academia

 - (independent) researcher or consultant on different topics

 Graduates seeking a research career within academia are eligible to pursue a PhD.

-In the track Applied Anthropology you learn how to translate your Anthropological knowledge to a wider (non-academic) audience, present yourself as a professional researcher, and how to formulate recommendations that have a practical applicability based on your Anthropological findings and insights.
+As a graduate from the track Applied Anthropology you are trained to translate anthropological knowledge to a wider (non-academic) audience.
+You are a professional researcher who knows how to formulate recommendations that have a practical applicability based on your anthropological findings and insights.